project-alice-assistant/docs/docs/setup/wakeword.md

 5. `sudo nano /etc/snips.toml`

-6. Modify the following block to include the path to your wakeword and the sensitivity.
+6. Modify the following block to include the path to your :wakeword: and the sensitivity.
 Don't forget to replace %username%!

 ```
 [snips-hotword]